History of Ballet Eras

 7. Diaghilev Era (Modernism)

-This launched the new era of modernism from which has emerged the Ballet we know today.
+This launched the new era of modernism from emerged into the ballet we know and love today.

 return from History of Ballet Eras to Ballet Dancers Guide homepage or alternatively back to History of Ballet